 What’s your book about?

 The story centers around a girl named Ilsi, who was stuck on her island home because a mysterious Wall divided the islanders in half—there’s no in or out.
 Her hometown, Dove, is populated by Ice Chanters, the only known people who can manipulate ice.

 Her whole world expands when she realizes she can breach the Wall, thanks to a mysterious power called Swift.
 What lies on the other side challenges her in every sense of the word.
-Her attempts to get back home to her father clash with her desires to see everything this open world has to offer.
+Her attempts to get back home to her father clash with her desire to see everything this open world has to offer.

 She meets a huge cast of characters: Reshma the Fire Weaver, Lady Ladala, a band of pirates, a secretive group of people with shape-shifting abilities called Animen, and a man bent on taking her life and abilities for his own.

 Throughout the book, she isn’t sure what Swift really is, and tries to decide whether or not she regrets this ability.
 She wonders why a power that seems like no more than a gift of speed would lead others to want to kill her.
 She’s only able to take control of her life when she lets her weaknesses become strengths.